downr/downr/README.md

 ## 🎯 How to Use

 1. Visit **[downr.org](https://downr.org)**
-2. Paste your YouTube video URL
+2. Paste your YouTube (or whatever platform you intend to download) video URL
 3. Select quality (144p to 8K) (High resolution temporarily available in our chrome extension only)
 4. Click download - done!